AdzDa/JavascriptNotes/README.md

 # JavascriptNotes
- JS Code n Output Sample note
+ A collection of JS Code n their output sample note n tutorial done